 Never eat a flower unless you are absolutely certain what it is and what it will do to you.
 It’s also important to only eat flowers that you know haven’t been sprayed with any chemicals, as pesticides can make you sick.
 You also want to make sure that you try flowers slowly at first, in case you have an allergic reaction.
 You should always wash the petals before you eat them, but this is doubly true if you have pollen allergies.
 If you have severe allergies, you may want to consult with your doctor before eating flowers.

 When stored properly, edible flowers can last four to six days in the fridge.
 Flowers don’t last as long as other foods because they don’t have any peel or rind to protect themselves.
 Flowers are kept alive through their connection to the stem and have very little reserve energy, so once they’re separated from the stem they die quickly.

 To store your flowers in the fridge, remove the stamen and pistols in the center, then carefully wash the petals.
-Put them in an airtight container and use them as quickly as possible for maximum freshness.
+In order to keep your edible flowers fresh, put them in an airtight container and use them as quickly as possible.

 If you need your flowers to last a little longer, you can leave them on the plant and only pick and prepare them when you’re ready to use them.
 This is recommended, since flowers spoil so quickly.

 You can also harvest them with the stem as cut flowers.
 This is easier for flowers with long stems, such as roses, but it can be done with any flower.
 Place the stems in a container of fresh water, and they can last seven to 12 days.
 If your flowers start to wilt, cut the end of the stem off and replace the water with fresh water.

 There are a variety of recipes available for edible flowers and countless ways to personalize or experiment with them.
 Flowers can have wildly different tastes, so don’t be afraid to try different combinations!
 Lavender and violets are sweet, while nasturtium has a stronger, more peppery flavor.